denisekatepagala/CPE106L-4_E01_1T2526_Group-8/Project Sprint/README.md

 #
 **1. Installation & Setup Guide**

-Step 1: Switch branches and choose "backend-mvp."
-Clone the repository
+Step 1: Clone the project

 Step 2: Create environment
 ex.: For windows only: